Two people are playing game of Misère Nim. The basic rules for this game are as follows:

-The first line contains an integer, , denoting the number of test cases.
+The first line contains an integer, , the number of test cases.

-Each of the subsequent lines defines a test case.
-Each test case is described over the following two lines:
+Each test case is described over two lines:

-space-separated integers, , where each describes the number of stones at pile .
+space-separated integers, , that describe the number of stones at pile .

 In the first testcase, the first player removes 1 stone from the first pile and then the second player has no moves other than removing the only stone in the second pile.
 So first wins.